timschneeb/awesome-shizuku/README.md

 * [Amarok-Hider](https://apt.izzysoft.de/fdroid/index/apk/deltazero.amarok.foss) - Amarok: Hide your private Files and Android APPs with just one click. `Apache-2.0` [(Source code)](https://github.com/deltazefiro/Amarok-Hider)
 * [Anywhere](https://github.com/zhaobozhen/Anywhere-/) - An activity and shell shortcut folder `Apache-2.0`
+* [Auto Cursor](https://play.google.com/store/apps/details?id=eu.toneiv.cursor) `IAP` 💰 - Makes it easy to use large smartphones with just one hand, thanks to a pointer accessible from the edges of the screen. `Proprietary`
 * [aShell](https://gitlab.com/sunilpaulmathew/ashell) - A local ADB shell for Shizuku powered android devices `GPL-3.0`
   * [aShell You](https://github.com/DP-Hridayan/aShellYou) - Material You Redesign of aShell app. `GPL-3.0`
 * [Batt](https://gitlab.com/narektor/batt) - A simple app that shows battery status information on Android 14 and later. `GPL-3.0`